 Serving Ideas

 Serve it hot alongside a main dish.
-It would be excellent with pork roast or roasted chicken.
+It would be excellent with pork chops or smoked turkey.
 It would also be delightful with pierogies.

 Tuck some inside a sharp cheddar cheese sandwich.
 Also good as a grilled cheese.

-Put leftovers inside a lunch box.
+Put leftovers inside a lunch box as a kind of sauerkraut salad.
 While it is especially delicious served hot it is equally good cold or at room temperature.

 Cooked Apple Sauerkraut Side Dish